Thilo1992/playwright-starter-nodejs/README.md

 ## Todos in the workshop

+### If you want to start with a project with a user authentication test example, checkout the `auth-example` branch.

 ### 1. Change configuration

 - Change the `baseURL` in the `playwright.config.ts` to the url of the application you want to test.